dungeons-of-moria/umoria/docs/manual.md

 The character’s current levels of strength, intelligence, wisdom, dexterity, constitution and charisma can also be seen.
-The character doesn’t have 18 of 78 intelligence, they have 18 78/100 intelligence, which is more than just 18.
+The character doesn't have 18 of 78 intelligence, they have 18 78/100 intelligence, which is more than just 18.

 Finally, the character’s armor class (`AC`) is currently at 55, and has a